Ziggeo/ziggeo-wp-video-for-bbpress/readme.txt

 We made this in a way that should make it possible to just install and have it work in other bbPress plugins as well.
 Of course depending on how that plugin works.

-We made it work with the *bbPress Enable Tiny MCE Visual Tab* plugin.

-Do you know some bbPress plugin that it also supports?
-Great, please let us know :)
+If you want to have it supprot some specific plugin, or you know it supports, let us know.

-Want to add support to some other bbPress plugin?
+Want to add support to some other bbPress plugin yourself?
 Would be happy to hear about it.
 Please do let us know using one of the methods mentioned in the _How can I get some support_ section bellow.

 = How can I get some support =